BoilerADVSR/boileradvsr-frontend/README.md

-## BoilerADVSR
+## BoilerADVSR Frontend

-TweetWorld

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
+A React.js application to serve as the user interface for BoilerADVSR

 ## Project Status
 This project is currently in development.